 - EU consumer protection legislation may no longer apply when buying from the UK.
 Instead, consumer rights are set down in UK law.

-- Businesses importing or exporting goods to the UK (apart from Northern Ireland) now need to register for Customs.
-VAT rules of trade with a third country now apply to trade with the UK.
+- Irish businesses importing or exporting goods to the UK (apart from Northern Ireland) now need to register for Customs.

 - Mobile phone roaming charges for Irish customers travelling to the UK are no longer guaranteed by EU regulations.

 - The Common Travel Area between Ireland and the UK continues to be recognised along with the rights it grants to Irish and British citizens.
 This includes the right for Irish and UK citizens to live, travel, work and study within the Common Travel Area.
 However, these rights do not extend to EU citizens resident in Ireland.

 - There are no routine passport controls in operation for Irish and UK citizens travelling in either direction.
 However, you may be asked by an immigration officer to prove you are a citizen of Ireland or the UK, so all citizens should carry a passport.

 - Goods moving between Ireland and Northern Ireland will not have any Customs, tariffs, or other restrictions placed on them.

 EU-UK Trade and Cooperation Agreement